lubieowoce/sumtype/README.md

 This also prevents us from defining generic sumtypes (e.g. `ConsList[A]`, `Maybe[A]`, `Either[A, B]`), but I'm working on resolving this issue.

 Typechecking can be controlled with the `typecheck` argument: `class Thing(sumtype, typecheck='always'|'debug'|'never'):`.
+The default mode is `'always'`
-Fields with no annotations will not be typechecked, and it is possible to mix annotated an non-annotated fields in a definition.
+Fields with no annotations will not be typechecked, and you can mix annotated and non-annotated fields in a definition.

 ### Equality and hashing